 This fellowship is designed to build capacity and professional expertise in American art history by supporting the research of postdoctoral scholars from outside the United States.
 It is open to candidates having successfully completed a PhD dissertation on American art before 1980 at a Francophone academic institution anywhere in the world.

-This residential fellowship at the Institut national d’histoire de l’art (INHA), in Paris, offers a postdoctoral scholar the opportunity to pursue his or her own work while in residence for 12 months.
-The Terra Foundation fellow will be able to consult local libraries and archives, including the INHA library, the largest art history library in the world.
-Additionally, the Terra Foundation fellow will benefit from a travel allowance to visit museum and archival collections in the United States and attend the College Art Association conference or another American scholarly event.
+This residential fellowship at the Institut national d’histoire de l’art (INHA), in Paris, offers a postdoctoral scholar the opportunity to pursue their own work while in residence for 12 months.
+The Terra Foundation fellow is able to consult local libraries and archives, including the INHA library, the largest art history library in the world.
+Additionally, the Terra Foundation fellow benefits from a travel allowance to visit museum and archival collections in the United States and attend the College Art Association conference or another American scholarly event.